Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Notations and definitions

-For the description of the asymptotic behavior of the condition numbers, we use the following notion of asymptotic equivalence.
+For the description of the asymptotic behavior of the condition numbers, we use the following notion of asymptotic form.
 Let $a(t)$ and $b(t)$ be real functions of $ t\in \mathbb{R}$.
-We say that $a(t)$ and $b(t)$ are \emph{asymptotically equivalent} and write
+We say that $b(t)$ is an \emph{asymptotic form} of $a(t)$ and write

 if